terceiro/debci/RUBYAPI.md

 ## Obtaining data for a given package

-With a Debci:Package object, you can obtain the current status with the `status` method.
+With a Debci::Package object, you can obtain the current status with the `status` method.
 This method will return a table with architectures on rows, suites on columns, and a status object in each cell.